guiarturcarvalho/Broadridge_Assignment/Readme.md

 ## Future Enhancements

+### Improvements

 1. Cloud Storage Integration: Add support for cloud storage providers (e.g., AWS S3, Azure Blob Storage) to handle distributed file processing.
 2. Real-Time Stream Processing: Extend the application to handle real-time text streams for live word frequency analysis.
 3. Logging and Monitoring: Add comprehensive logging and monitoring for better debugging and performance tracking.

+### Eventual Architectural Changes
+If the **Word Frequency Counter** application grew significantly larger and more complex, expanding its feature set, handling higher loads, or integrating with other systems, it would be better to move beyond a simple console application architecture to something more scalable, maintainable, and resilient.
+Something like:

+#### Microservices Architecture
+If the Word Frequency Counter evolves into a larger, distributed system with multiple responsibilities (e.g., handling different types of inputs, interacting with external APIs, real-time processing, etc.), moving to a microservices architecture could be a natural progression.

+**Description:**
+Microservices break down your application into smaller, independent services.
+Each service focuses on a single responsibility and can scale independently.
+For example, one service could handle file ingestion, another could handle word counting, and another could manage results storage.

+**Advantages:**
+- Scalability: Each service can be scaled independently based on load.
+If word processing becomes the bottleneck, you can spin up more instances of that microservice without affecting other parts.
+- Fault Isolation: Failures in one microservice do not bring down the entire system.
+- Technology Agnostic: Each microservice can be built using different technologies that best suit its needs (e.g., C# for some services, Python for others).
+- Extensibility: Easy to extend the system by adding new services (e.g., integrating machine learning for advanced text analysis).

+**Disadvantages:**
+- Complexity: Microservices introduce additional complexity (e.g., handling service discovery, API communication, and data consistency).
+- Infrastructure Overhead: Requires more resources for orchestration (Kubernetes, Docker, etc.) and communication between services (APIs, message queues, etc.).

 ## Performance Tests